-- Projects can also be saved in EASE 4 format using the PROJECT > EXPORT button (see section 10.5).
-Notice that the project formats of EASE 5-FE and EASE 4 are not completely compatible and that data will be converted accordingly. - A new project can be started by loading a DWG file using the CAD MODEL > IMPORT DWG button.
-Certain rules apply as to which data in a DWG file can be imported (see section 7.1). - To support model entry and easier orientation, drawing images can be loaded, as well.
+- Using the PROJECT > ADD command, existing EASE 5 projects as well as projects in EASE 4 or DWG file format can be loaded and inserted into the current project.
+The project to be added will be placed at the origin.
+A selection set will be created automatically so that the inserted project can be moved and manipulated easily. - This function is particularly useful when working with a library of frequently used objects, such as columns or pews.
+It is also useful for updating an existing project based on a revised DWG model file.
+The feature can be used for replacing parts of the model, such as the sound system, as well. - Projects can also be saved in EASE 4 format using the PROJECT > EXPORT button (see section 10.6).
+Notice that the project formats of EASE 5 and EASE 4 are not completely compatible and that data will be converted accordingly. - To support model entry and easier orientation, drawing images can be loaded, as well.
 Click on DRAWING > LOAD to load a bitmap for the floor plan, front view, or section view (see section 7.1).

-Note for EASE 4 users: Projects in EASE 5-FE do not need to be packed and unpacked.
+Note for EASE 4 users: Projects in EASE 5 do not need to be packed and unpacked.
 A project file always carries all of the relevant information with it, including speaker model files (GLL, DLL) and material files (MAT).
 When the project file is opened, these files will be automatically added to the local database if they are not already available on the computer.